USGA Rules of Amateur Status

 It’s important to understand that the Rules do make a distinction between playing for prize money and gambling or “wagering”.
 When individual golfers and teams of players know each other, participation is optional and limited to only the players, the sole source of all money is from the players themselves, and the amount involved is such that it’s not the primary purpose for playing, the Rules consider this informal “wagering” and not playing for prize money.

 On the other hand, organized amateur events open to the general public, designed to create a cash prize pool, and where cash prizes are promoted, are not approved by the USGA.
 Golfers participating in such events without irrevocably waiving their right to cash prizes are deemed by the USGA to be playing for prize money.

 The best rule to follow is to remember an amateur golfer is one who plays the game primarily for enjoyment and the fun of competing and that any reward for good play must comply fully with USGA Amateur Status rules.
 Honesty and integrity in complying with the Rules of Golf are what make golf the greatest game of all.

-If there are any further questions or concerns, please go to www.usga.org to view and search the complete Rules of Amateur Status and corresponding decisions, or call Tom Ryan at the MGA office 952-345-3971.
+If there are any further questions or concerns, click here to view the complete Rules of Amateur Status and corresponding decisions, or call Tom Ryan at the MGA office 952-345-3971.